Eldon-498/Eldon-498/README.md

 ---

 ### :man_technologist: About Me :
-I’m a Front End Software Engineer contributing to frontend web applications.
+I’m a Full Stack Software Engineer contributing to frontend web applications.
 I'm aiming to bring business ideas to life through my knowledge as a front end software developer.